 286. The basic approach underlying Chapter V is that the liquidity of financial markets should be enhanced by eliminating traditional rules of private and insolvency law that strike a balance between collateral provider and collateral taker, and by extending extra rights to the collateral taker.
 Chapter V contains a minimum regime.
 Article 31(2) provides for the possibility that non-Convention law envisages additional rights and powers of collateral takers and additional obligations of collateral providers.
-However, in their decision to go beyond the minimum regime envisaged in Chapter V, lawmakers should take into account the lessons learned during the global financial crisis.
+However, in their decision to go beyond the minimum regime envisaged in Chapter V, lawmakers should take into account the lessons learntlearned during the global financial crisis (notably the debate on the effects of liberalisation and the necessity of regulatory intervention).